neurodata/neurodata.io/content/about/agreements.md

 ### Conduct

+#### Ensuring Safety for BIPOC and URM students

+We recognize the unique struggles Black, Indigenous, People of Color (BIPOC) and women face in Academia and are committed to creating a environment where they feel supported, appreciated, and welcome.
+This includes:
+- accomodating student needs so that they feel safe in lab and on campus
+- connecting student with relevant affinity groups on campus

 #### Respect

 We agree to provide a harrassment-free experience for everyone (see [wikipedia's definition of harrassment for details](https://en.wikipedia.org/wiki/Harassment)), regardless of the following: